slyval/guidelines/SAP Commerce/Commerce Conventions.md

 #### Controllers
 Controller are essentially web request handlers.
 As such they are commonly used with RESTful web services or web applications.
 They are created in the web part of an extension.

-As controllers are interfaces and implementing classes, the conventions for the same apply.
-Additionally, the names of facade interfaces and classes must contain the suffix **Facade**
+As controllers are classes and - sometimes - interfaces, the conventions for the same apply.
+Additionally, the names of controller classes must contain the suffix **Controller** e.g AccountPageController, PasswordResetPageController, ContractManagementController
-The following should be adhered to when creating a controller:
-- The package naming should be representative
-- The name of the controller must:
-	- contain the suffix **Controller** e.g AccountPageController, PasswordResetPageController, ContractManagementController
 	- contain only aplhanumeric characters
 	- be in **Pascal** case
 - All attributes of a controller must be in **Camel** case, except for constants